-A Host PHA shall be required to provide a Rent Reasonableness Certification ("RRC") to the Issuing PHA at the time the HQS inspection request is returned.
+A Host PHA shall be required to provide a Rent Reasonableness Certification ("RRC") to the Issuing PHA at the time the HOS inspection request is returned.
 The Host PHA, in issuing such information, certifies that it has conducted a diligent analysis of prevailing rents in their jurisdiction.
 By accepting the RRC, the Issuing PHA is not responsible and shall not be held liable for any errors or omissions on the part of the Host PHA.
+The Host PHA agrees to assume any and all liability for any errors or omissions on the part of the Host PHA as it relates to this Paragraph III, Section C.

-D. Housing Quality Standards (HQS)

-- The PHAs entering into this MOA shall maintain HQS equal to or exceeding those required by HUD. - When the Host PHA uses standards that exceed or are more stringent than the minimum standards required by HUD, such standards shall apply for all housing inspections performed by the Host PHA pursuant to this MOA. - 3.
-The Host PHA is responsible for the completion of HQS inspection requests from an Issuing PHA.
+- D. Housing Quality Standards (HQS)Inspections - 1.
+PHAs entering into this MOA shall maintain HQS equal to or exceeding those required by HUD. - When the Host PHA uses standards that exceed or are more stringent than the minimum standards required by HUD, such standards shall apply for all housing inspections performed by the Host PHA pursuant to this MOA. - 3.
+The Host PHA is responsible for the completion of HOS inspection requests from an Issuing PHA.
 This includes: